 Other precautions to take include wearing a hat and sunglasses.
 Here is a guide on picking the best sunscreen for your family.

-The high demand for bikes during the pandemic should make parents weary of bike-related accidents.
+Hitting a bike trail as a family is a great way to spend a summer day, but parents should be weary of bike-related accidents.
 To prevent fatal injuries, everyone should wear a fitted helmet when riding.
 According to the CDC, helmets can reduce head injuries by 60 percent.

 You should also check your bike equipment and check if kids know how to control their bicycle.
 If the kids are riding alone, you should review the rules of the road and explain how to bike carefully around cars and pedestrians.

 While most fireworks are illegal in Illinois, you still might see some neighbors setting them off this summer.
 According to the Consumer Product Safety Commission, there were about 7,300 fireworks-related injuries in 2019.

 Families should use be extra cautious when using fireworks, according to Metro Parent.
 Make sure you light them in a spot away from trees and houses to avoid a potential fire.
 Don’t wear loose clothing and follow the directions of the fireworks closely.
 More importantly, kids should be very far away from any adult that is lighting the fireworks.

 Families might have more plans to go camping or hiking this summer.
 When out in nature or even in your own backyard, you should be protected to avoid dangerous bug bites.
 NorthShore University HealthSystem suggests wearing appropriate clothing and not using any scented perfume or soap.

 It’s very important to treat bites or pay attention if children have an allergic reaction.
 Wear bug spray or avoid walking barefoot on the grass.